isomerpages/nlb-mobile-guide/_get-started-with/learn.md

 </div>

 <input type="checkbox" id="acc1">
-        <label for="acc1">How do I start using LyndaLibrary on my laptop or desktop? </label>
+        <label for="acc1">How do I start using LinkedIn Learning for Library on my laptop or desktop? </label>
 <div class="new-accordion-content">
 	        <ol>
 		<li>